PyChina/weekly/content/Issue/issue-383.md

     + MATT LAYMAN
     + • Shared by Matt Layman

-“Have you ever needed to mock out a third party service for use in a large testing environment?
+"Have you ever needed to mock out a third party service for use in a large testing environment?
 I recently did, and I used Starlette, a new async Python web framework, to do it.
-See what Starlette offers!”
+See what Starlette offers!"

 - [用 Python 实现可视化 insider trading](https://pycoders.com/link/2342/web)
     + JAN L. SCHROEDER

-“We use Python to visualize insider trading as reporting in SEC Form 4 filings.
-Our goal is find patterns to create signals for buy/sell decisions and general risk monitoring of investment portfolios.”
+"We use Python to visualize insider trading as reporting in SEC Form 4 filings.
+Our goal is find patterns to create signals for buy/sell decisions and general risk monitoring of investment portfolios."